TechHost-Development/Documentation/README.md

 ----
 This repository is managed under the MIT license.

-CopyRight TechHost © 2021, All rights reserved.
+Copyright TechHost © 2021 - 2022, All rights reserved.